-Written and directed by Christopher McQuarrie, Jack Reacher is an endlessly entertaining and rewatchable action movie with more with and than we’re used to.
+Written and directed by Christopher McQuarrie, Jack Reacher is an endlessly entertaining and rewatchable action movie with more wit than we’re used to.
 Based on the Jack Reacher novels by Lee Child, One Shot specifically, McQuarrie gives us part neo-noir, part action, part thriller, all perfectly measured.
 Part of the movie’s surprise is not just how fun it is but how well it’s made.

 Roughly the first ten minutes of Jack Reacher is without any dialogue.
 Instead, McQuarrie uses Caleb Deschanel’s camera to tell his story.
 That may sound redundant; after all, that’s what the camera is supposed to do.
 But most action movies, or at least most movies like Jack Reacher, use the camera as a recording device.

 McQuarrie and Deschanel are doing something more, not with stylistic edits and camera setups, but good old-fashioned storytelling.
 In other words, part of the reason Jack Reacher is remarkable is that it’s a well-made film.
-Jack Reacher is the type of movie that would probably be fun no matter who made it, but McQuarrie and Deschanel draw us in and give us the information while also making certain dialogue scenes don’t come off as stilted.
+Jack Reacher is the type of movie that would probably be fun no matter who made it, but McQuarrie and Deschanel draw us in and give us the information while also making sure certain dialogue scenes don’t come off as stilted.

 It also helps that Tom Cruise as Reacher is an inspired casting choice.
 In the books, Recher is a behemoth of a man, seemingly more suited to be played by Dolph Lundgren than Tom Cruise.
 But Cruise sells the most critical aspect of Reacher, his iron will and cool intellect.